How to Post to All Social Media at Once (2026 Guide)

 - Maintain consistent cadence across platforms

 Use smart scheduling to auto-post at audience-active times.
-Research from CoSchedule shows optimal posting times vary by platform (typically 7-9 AM, 12-1 PM, 7-9 PM in your audience's timezone), but you should always test your own data.
+Research from CoSchedule (see alternatives) shows optimal posting times vary by platform (typically 7-9 AM, 12-1 PM, 7-9 PM in your audience's timezone), but you should always test your own data.

 Step 4: Publish automatically